 SCORE is a large network of volunteer business mentors who provide free answers to your business questions.
 SCORE mentors are experienced business professionals who volunteer their time to help entrepreneurs who are just starting out.
 Mentoring is free and confidential, and can happen face to face, by phone or Skype, or by email.
-You can connect with your mentor anywhere and anytime that works for you

 The Hennepin County Library offers assistance for entrepreneurs and small business owners seeking support.
 Through the library website, you can access information about business management, company research, and markets and investments.
 The library also offers events at various library branches to help build your entrepreneurial skills.

-The Procurement Technical Assistance Center (PTAC), provides one on one counseling assistance to help small businesses secure local, state, and federal government contracts.
+The Procurement Technical Assistance Center (PTAC) provides one on one counseling assistance to help small businesses secure local, state, and federal government contracts.

 The SBA website offers extensive information about starting and managing your business.
-It also offers connections to SBA-funded loan and grant programs, and an online learning center where you can take courses to expand your business knowledge.
+It also offers connections to SBA-funded loan and grant programs and an online learning center where you can take courses to expand your business knowledge.
 There are also local SBA offices throughout the country where business advisers can connect you in person to resources and assistance.